 Fieldwork sites are assigned within a 70-mile radius of the GRCC main campus.
 Students may be placed at any fieldwork site outside this radius at their request if a placement is available but only within the state of Michigan.
 Regardless of distance, students are responsible for their own transportation and any cost associated with it.
 Level I fieldwork occurs 1-2 times per a week over the fall of year two.
 Level II fieldwork is completed in the winter semester of year two in the program and consists of 16 weeks of full time (40 hour a week) fieldwork experiences.
 While most rotations occur weekdays between 7am-7pm, weekend and night assignments are possible.

-The Occupational Therapy Assistant Program requires students to have up to date vaccinations for admission to the program.
-Contact the health admissions coordinator for specific vaccination requirements.
+The Occupational Therapy Assistant Program requires students to have up to date vaccinations once admitted into the program.

 To be eligible for graduation, an OTA student must earn a minimum of C (2.0) in each of the required OTA courses and a minimum cumulative GPA of C in the prescribed OTA curriculum.
 A grade of C or better in EN100/101, EN 102, GH 120, CD 118, and CD 120 is also required.